Manisha Grover, DDS

 703-525-5901

-Dr. Grover graduated from Virginia Commonwealth University’s School of Dentistry and completed her residency with the New York Medical College at Metropolitan Hospital.
-With an integrative approach, she treats the mouth as the gateway to overall well-being, exploring the systemic links to disease and emphasizing the importance of total dental health.
+Dr. Grover graduated from Virginia Commonwealth University’s School of Dentistry and completed her residency at New York Medical College’s Metropolitan Hospital.
+Her integrative, whole-body approach treats the mouth as a gateway to overall health, while emphasizing exceptional service, clear communication and a welcoming environment where patients feel genuinely valued and cared for.